 You're stupid!
 What is the matter with you?
 You're dumb!
 What's wrong with you?

 How could you be so idiotic!
 You're hopeless!
+It's a waste of my time teaching you!
 Are you brain-dead?
 You'll never amount to anything!
 Get out of my sight!